gitatmax/pacmax/README.md

 With this workflow you can quickly get to and filter results on Pacmax's Explore page!

+## Make Your Own Pacmax Search

+If you dig this workflow but want it to do more, you may be interested in creating your own with the [Pacmax (REST) API](https://github.com/maxwelljordanwhite/pacmax-api)!

 ## Setting Up

 1. [Grab the latest release](https://github.com/maxwelljordanwhite/search-pacmax/releases)